ButteryCrumpet/otoi/README.md

 e.g input of `test&test.com` for a validation of `required|email` will have an errors array of `['email']` \
 More useful error messages are left to you to display.
-It is recommended to make an easy to use function that can be imported into the template to handle all the possible validation errors.
+It is recommended to make an easy to use function that can be imported into the template to handle all the possible validation errors. \
+The `$action` variable can be used to get the generated url for the next stage of the form.

 #### Example Template